thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/trip-animation-widget.md

 ```
 {: .copy-code}

-#### Path Settings
+#### Path settings

 You can specify path color or specify path color function (you may change data based on *data, dsData, dsIndex*) - the color of the marker moves

 {% include images-gallery.html imageCollection="advanced-settings-path-color-function" %}